anatol/quarry/README.md

 #### Quarry tool internals

-Source code is hosted at github https://github.com/anatol/quarry
+Source code is hosted at github https://github.com/anatol/quarry and released under GPL3 license.

 Quarry manages gems listed in *whitelist_packages* file plus all dependencies of these packages.
 If you want to see your package in the binary repo add it to https://github.com/anatol/quarry/blob/master/whitelist_packages